 The Duke of Enmore

-This new-look Enmore Road mainstay has vegan pub eats, 'Big Buck Hunter' and picklebacks aplenty.
+This Enmore Road mainstay has woodfire eats, natty wines, heavy metal and picklebacks aplenty.

 Odd Culture, the team behind Woolloomooloo favourite The Old Fitz and Newtown's Odd Culture (one of Sydney's best bars) brought The Duke of Enmore to life with a reboot of massive program of live music, top-notch pub menu and not-your-average pub drinks list.

 The 1870-built Duke of Enmore boasts an Australiana-meets-American dive bar vibe, with a pool table instead pokies and a moody al fresco beer garden.
 The main bar features a sleek two-tonne polished-concrete bar top with spotted gum cladding.
 But the comforting, vaguely daggy pub feel hasn't gone anywhere.
 On the walls you'll find an array of thrifted paintings, and despite the elevated menu, the dining room is simple and unpretentious.